artursniegowski/Intro_to_Data_Science_Python/06_NumPy_and_N_Dimensional_Arrays/README.md

 ---

-**The program was developed using python 3.11.0, Pandas 1.5.1, Matplotlib, Jupyter-Notebook**
+**The program was developed using python 3.11.0, Pandas 1.5.1, Matplotlib, Jupyter-Notebook, NumPy**

 In order to run the program, open main.ipynb and install the required add-ons.